csye7125-fall2023-group05/webapp-helm-chart/README.md

 > As of `v3.3.2`, additional fields are not allowed.
 The recommended approach is to add custom metadata in `annotations`.

+To know more about how to work with `values.yaml` and `./templates/_helpers.tpl`, i.e., using template functions and variables in Helm, refer the [official documentation](https://helm.sh/docs/chart_template_guide/).

 ## Using charts in Helm

 - To create a chart: